Vaniyambadi

-Vaniyambadi (shortly known as Vnb) (Tamil : வாணியம்பாடி) is a town in the Tirupathur district of Tamil Nadu and the headquarter for the Vaniyambadi Revenue district comprising Vaniyambadi and Ambur.
-It is located about 200 km from Chennai and 178 kilometer from Bengaluru.
+Vaniyambadi (shortly known as VNB or VN) (Tamil: வாணியம்பாடி) is a prominent industrial town in the Vellore region in the South Indian state of Tamil Nadu.
+It is recognised as one of India's major leather manufacturing and export hubs.
+Along with its twin town, Ambur (16 km to the East), the Vaniyambadi Revenue district accounts for a significant share of India's finished leather, leather garments, and footwear components shipped directly to international markets, including Europe and North America.
+It is located about 67 km east of Vellore, 146 km west of Bengaluru, and 200 km east of the state's capital, Chennai.

+Historically, Vaniyambadi has remained a major town in the North Arcot district of the Madras Presidency (present-day Tamil Nadu).
+In 1989, the North Arcot district was bifurcated into Vellore and Tiruvannamalai districts, and Vaniyambadi remained part of the Vellore district.
+Later in 2019, the Vellore district was further trifurcated into Ranipet, Tirupathur, and Vellore districts, with Vaniyambadi becoming a part of Tirupathur district, thereby breaking the century-old administrative ties with Vellore.

 The Vaniyambadi Municipality was formed by the G.O.
-MS. No. 421 Local & Municipality Dept. in April 1886.
-In 1996 this Municipality was upgraded to Grade II Municipality by G.O.
-MS. NO. 118 Rural Development Local Administration Dept. dated 01.05.1996.
-In 1998 this Municipality was upgraded to 1st Grade.
+MS. No. 421 Local & Municipality Department in April 1886.
+In 1996, this Municipality was upgraded to Grade II Municipality by G.O.
+MS. NO. 118 Rural Development Local Administration Department dated 01.05.1996.
+In 1998, this Municipality was upgraded to 1st Grade.
+There has been a long-standing request to upgrade the town to a municipal corporation.

 It is one of the hubs of Leather exports in Tamil Nadu.
 It is also famous throughout India for its special Vaniyambadi Biryani.
 The city is the home for many prestigious century-old educational institutions viz.
 The Vaniyambadi Muslim Educational Society (VMES) (Estd.
 1901), The Hindu Higher Secondary School (Estd.
 1914).
 The famous hill station Yelagiri is approximately 20 km away from town.
 Another hill station leading way through Andhra Pradesh is a short way to Kolar Gold Fields and Karnataka.

 Etymology

 Vaniyambadi in Tamil Nadu derives its name and identity from mythological lore.
 Vaniyambadi is derived from Vaniampadi = Vani Ammai + Padi (Tamil: வாணி அம்மை + பாடி) which denotes "Vani Ammai" the name of the Goddess Saraswathi, and "Padi" refers the infinitive, "to sing".

-Legend has it that Saraswati sang on the banks of the Palar River for God Vishnu and God Shiva here, and hence it was named Vaniyambadi.
-Indeed, temples dedicated to Sundara Varadaraja Perumal (Vishnu) and Athitheeswarar (Shiva) dot both banks of the fast-flowing Palar River.
-Vaniyambadi, today, is surrounded by lovely hills with many a scenic hill station positioned on them, green farmlands crisscrossed by numerous water channels and a sleepy little town amidst it all.
+Legend has it that Lord Brahma cursed Goddess Saraswati (Vaani) to be mute.
+The relief for this curse is said to be praying to Lord Siva and offering food, for which she had performed rigorous penance and took a holy dip in the local Sheera (Palar) River.
+When Lord Siva appeared to restore her voice and accepted her food offering, Lord Vishnu also manifested at this exact spot to claim his share of the divine feast.
+This divine establishes why the ancient Athitheeswarar Temple and Sundara Varadaraja Perumal Temple sit directly opposite each other on the Palar riverbank.